 Metra has a strong commitment to the community we serve and our employees.
 As an equal opportunity employer, we strive to have a workforce that reflects the community we serve.
-No person is unlawfully excluded from employment opportunities based on race, color, religion, national origin, sex (including gender identity, sexual orientation, and pregnancy), age, genetic information, disability, veteran status, or other protected class.
+No person is unlawfully excluded from employment opportunities based on race, color, religion, sex, pregnancy, age (40 and older), national origin, disability (physical or mental), citizenship status, genetic information, ancestry, sexual orientation, gender identity, military and veteran status, marital status, unfavorable military discharge, arrest record, orders of protection status, or other protected classes.

 As Metra’s CEO/Executive Director, I maintain overall responsibility and accountability for Metra’s compliance with its EEO Policy and Program.
-To ensure day-to-day management of the EEO Program, including program preparation, monitoring, and complaint investigation, I have appointed an EEO Officer who will report directly to me and acts with my authority with all levels of management, labor unions, and employees.
+To ensure day-to-day management of the EEO Program, including program preparation, monitoring, and complaint investigation, I have appointed Patricia Emanuel, Director, EEO and Diversity of the EEO Department.
+Ms. Emanuel will report to me and acts with my authority with all levels of management, labor unions, and employees.

-All Metra executive team personnel, managers and supervisors however, share in the responsibility for implementing and monitoring Metra’s EEO Policy and Program within their respective areas and will be assigned specific tasks to ensure compliance is achieved.
-Metra will evaluate its executive team personnel, and managers and supervisors performance on their successful implementation of Metra’s policies and procedures, in the same way Metra assesses their performance regarding other agency goals.
+All Metra executive team personnel, managers and supervisors share in the responsibility for implementing and monitoring Metra’s EEO Policy and Program within their respective areas and will be assigned specific tasks to ensure compliance is achieved.
+Metra will evaluate its executive team personnel, managers’, and supervisors’ performance on their successful implementation of Metra’s policies and procedures, in the same way Metra assesses their performance regarding other agency goals.

-Metra’s EEO Policy and Program is a written nondiscrimination program that sets forth the policies, practices and procedures, with goals and timetables, to which the agency is committed.
+Metra’s EEO Program is a written non-discrimination program that sets forth the policies, practices, and procedures, with goals and timetables, to which the agency is committed.
 The EEO Department monitors and reports progress towards the implementation of EEO policies and procedures.
-The EEO Policy and Program is available for inspection in the EEO Department by any employee or applicant for employment upon request.
+The EEO Program is available for inspection in the EEO Department by any employee or applicant for employment upon request.

 James M. Derwinski